txyon/MoNE_Portfolio/README.md

     print('done')                                           # Programed finished
 ```
 ## Interesting Data
-Below are 4 line graphs comparing bias setting to file size:
+Below are 4 line graphs comparing the Bias setting to file size:
   - First is diff_off bias setting 255 > 156.
   - Second is diff_off 155 > 48.
   - Third is diff_on 255 > 156.
   - Fourth is diff_on 155 > 43

-Interstingly the line graph for diff_off starts decreaseing till it reaches 134 then slowly rises until it gets a hot pixel at 55 (This was a constant occurance accross 3 datasets).
-This was unexpected as the belief was for the line to be somewhat linear till hot pixels were detected similar to what is observed in the diff_on graphs.
+Interestingly, the line graph for diff_off starts decreasing till it reaches 134, then slowly rises until it gets a hot pixel at 55 (This was a constant occurrence across three datasets).
+This valley was unexpected as the belief was for the line to be somewhat linear till hot pixels were detected, similar to what was observed in the diff_on graphs.
 The hot pixel characteristics of on vs off were also interesting.
-As displayed in the graphs off had a sudden single pixel with over a million events.
-This differed from the on hot pixels where they slowy grew as the bias changed.
-The first instance of a hot pixel in the on bias was when it was set to 70 but it started off with only a hunderd more events then the rest and slowly grew.
+As displayed in the graphs, diff_off had a sudden single pixel with over a million events, differing from the diff_on hot pixels that slowly grew as the Bias changed.
+The first instance of a hot pixel in the diff_on Bias was when it was set to 70, but it started with only a hundred more events than the rest and slowly grew.

 ### Diff_off File size (MB) vs Bias
 <p align="center">